Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

+In spin systems with constant longitudinal and transverse fields, the Hamiltonian can be used to describe the level statistics of the system.
+However, when the field is applied in the form of periodic kicks, the Hamiltonian includes a Dirac delta function term, classifying the system as a Floquet system.
+This delta function term makes it challenging to use the Hamiltonian directly for analyzing the level statistics \cite{szasz2021weak}.

+In such cases, an alternative approach is employed, which involves the spectral analysis of the unitary operator governing the system’s evolution over one period.
+In Floquet systems, the unitary operator exhibits periodic behavior, {\it i.e.,} $\mathcal{\hat U}_{xl}( t +n\tau)=\mathcal{\hat U}_{xl}(t)$.
+The spectral properties of the system can be fully characterized by the unitary operator for a single period.
+By taking the logarithm of the eigenvalues of the unitary operator, we obtain the eigenvalues of the system’s Hamiltonian, and the level statistics of these eigenvalues represent the statistical behavior of the system \cite{PhysRevE_Floquet,PhysRevX_Floquet}.

-In a quenched field Floquet system, where the amplitude of the field changes with time, the unitary operators for different periods can indeed be different.
-This implies that the unitary operator depends on the time ordering of the kicks.
-As a result, we cannot explain the spectral statistics of the system by using the unitary operator for just one period, as we can in a constant field Floquet system.
-To describe the spectral statistics of the system in a quenched field Floquet system, we need to consider the unitary operator for all the individual kicks.
-For example, if we want to find the spectral statistics at first, second, and third kicks, we would consider the following unitary operators $\hat U(1)=\mathcal{\hat U}_x(1)$, $\hat U(2)=\mathcal{\hat U}_x(2)\mathcal{\hat U}_x(1)$, and $\hat U(3)=\mathcal{\hat U}_x(3)\mathcal{\hat U}_x(2)\mathcal{\hat U}_x(1)$, respectively.
+If the amplitude of the kicking field varies with time, the evolution becomes aperiodic, meaning $\mathcal{\hat U}_{xl}(t + n\tau) \neq \mathcal{\hat U}_{xl}(t)$.
+In this case, the unitary operators for different periods are distinct, and the system’s evolution depends on the specific time ordering of the kicks.
+Consequently, we cannot describe the spectral statistics of the system using the unitary operator for just a single period, as we would in a Floquet system.
+To accurately describe the spectral statistics for such a system, we must consider the unitary operators for all individual periods.
+For example, if we want to find the spectral statistics at first, second, and third kicks/period, we would consider the following unitary operators $\hat U(1)=\mathcal{\hat U}_{xl}(1)$, $\hat U(2)=\mathcal{\hat U}_{xl}(1)\mathcal{\hat U}_{xl}(2)$, and $\hat U(3)=\mathcal{\hat U}_{xl}(1)\mathcal{\hat U}_{xl}(2)\mathcal{\hat U}_{xl}(3)$, respectively.
 We would then calculate the spectral statistics of each of these unitary operators individually to describe the spectral statistics at these three different kicks.
 If we are interested in the spectral statistics over a larger number of kicks, we would follow a similar process by considering the corresponding unitary operators for each kick.